How Does AI Music Work?

 REACT by Compeller

 REACT is a patent-pending real-time audio-reactive visual engine that transforms any audio into stunning visuals without pre-programming or timelines.
-Here's the technology behind it:
+Current product direction also emphasizes mobile-friendly operation, record-to-share publishing, and live camera layering so creators can move from generated track to finished visual output faster.
+Here is the technology behind it:

 - FFT Analysis: Fast Fourier Transform breaks incoming audio into frequency bands in real-time (typically 60fps or higher)